Our Museum

 Park Ride

-The Park Train ride was originally added as a revenue generator, but it quickly became a favorite of residents and visitors to the community.
-The train bed itself was laid with the help of numerous local volunteers and takes passengers up and down the length of Alameda Park.
+The park train ride was originally added as a revenue generator, but it quickly became a favorite of residents and visitors to Alamogordo.
+The railbed was laid through the mile-long park with the help of many local volunteers.

 Caboose